Tanny99bpp/MagicNotes/README.md

-To use this website, refer the below link: https://magicnotes-c9a39.firebaseapp.com/
+To use this website, refer the link: https://magicnotes-c9a39.firebaseapp.com/